mtahaarif/White-Blood-Cell-Analysis-Classification/README.md

 - Divides the image into `cell_size × cell_size` (default 8×8) cells and accumulates a 9-bin orientation histogram per cell, weighted by gradient magnitude.
 - Groups cells into overlapping `block_size × block_size` (default 2×2) blocks, concatenates their histograms, and L2-normalizes each block (`+1e-6` epsilon for stability).
 - Flattens all normalized block vectors into the final HOG feature vector — this is a manual re-implementation of the classic **Dalal & Triggs HOG** algorithm (as used in pedestrian detection), applied here to capture nucleus/cell edge-orientation structure.

-> Note: this function is defined under the notebook's "Hough Transformation" markdown heading, but the actual implementation is HOG, not the Hough transform — the section title appears to be a labeling artifact from the original assignment template.

 ### 10. Nucleus Shape Features
 `extract_shape_features(nucleus_img)` — classic **contour-based morphometric features** using OpenCV: